Idaho Statesman: Fire

 In the early morning of March 21, 2004, the Statesman's pressroom caught on fire, which left two of the newspaper's nine press units severely damaged and two units partially destroyed.
 Newspapers from other cities chipped in and helped deliver papers to Boise.

 Sale

 After 34 years of ownership, Gannett agreed to sell the Statesman to Knight Ridder on August 3, 2005, along with The Bellingham Herald and The Olympian newspapers in western Washington; McClatchy bought Knight Ridder the following year.
 On February 13, 2020, parent company McClatchy filed Chapter 11 bankruptcy.
 As of that date, they owned 30 newspapers nationwide.

 Outsourced printing

-In 2008, the Statesman entered into a strategic partnership with the Idaho Press-Tribune to print the newspaper in Nampa, 15 mi west of Boise.
+In 2008, the Statesman entered into a strategic partnership with the Idaho Press to print the newspaper in Nampa, 15 mi west of Boise.
 This partnership allowed the Statesman to reduce expenses amidst declining revenues.
 A decade later in 2018, printing moved to the Times-News in Twin Falls, 120 mi southeast of Boise.